Solution synthesis of many functional inorganic nanostructures

 Capable of running gas reactions up to 20 bar and temperatures to 800°C. Contains dedicated gas chromatographic and mass spectrometric analysis of products.
 Uses a PID Engineering reactor system.

 Temperature programmed oxidation (TPO), temperature programmed reduction (TPR) and temperature programmed desorption (TPD) with thermal conductivity detector and with product detection by gas chromatography and mass spectrometry product detection.
-Processes performed using an Altamira AMI-200 system.
+Processes performed using an Altamira AMI-200 and AMI-300 systems.

-Measurement of specific gas adsorption using the Altamira AMI-200.
+Measurement of specific gas adsorption using the Altamira AMI-200 or AMI-300.

-Maccor 4000 battery cycler equipped with a temperature chamber for accurate temperature control from -20 to 100 °C. The cycler has 24 channels and allows simultaneous testing of 24 cells.
-Also available is a glove box with battery cell assembly.
+- Maccor 4000 battery cycler equipped with a temperature chamber for accurate temperature control from -20 to 100 °C. The cycler has 24 channels and allows simultaneous testing of 24 cells.

 - Frequency Response Analyzer